prl-mushr/mushr-website/content/tutorials/quickstart.md

 To get the simulator running on your machine so that you can begin hacking immediately!

 ### Requirements
-A Ubuntu 16.04 or 18.04 Linux machine (20.04 not supported yet!).
-If you don't run linux natively then get a Ubuntu VM: [OSX](https://www.instructables.com/id/How-to-Create-an-Ubuntu-Virtual-Machine-with-Virtu/), [Windows](https://itsfoss.com/install-linux-in-virtualbox/).
+* **A Ubuntu 16.04 or 18.04 Linux machine** (20.04 not supported yet!).
+If you don't run linux natively you can use an [Ubuntu VM](https://www.freecodecamp.org/news/how-to-install-ubuntu-with-oracle-virtualbox/).

 We also provide a virtual machine image that already has the MuSHR stack setup, it can be downloaded [here](https://drive.google.com/a/cs.washington.edu/file/d/1mOzSzVx9BF_e2U1OeK58NS42UIPcnIZq/view?usp=sharing).
 The username is **robot** and the password is **prl_robot**.
 If you use this image, you can start the VM and then skip to the [**Running the Simulator**](#running-the-simulator) section.
+If you're using VirtualBox, here is a tutorial for [setting up the virtual machine image](https://docs.oracle.com/cd/E26217_01/E26796/html/qs-import-vm.html).

+For good performance, it's a good idea to set the RAM used by your VM to at least 2048 MB.
+If using VirtualBox, navigate to Settings -> System and you should see a slider which allows you to modify RAM.

-Window Subsystem for Linux (WSL): There has also been success getting the quickstart to run using WSL.
+* **Window Subsystem for Linux (WSL):** There has also been success getting the quickstart to run using WSL.
 When running `rivz` you'll need to disable native `opengl`.
 There will be a note ([**Note for WSL**](#wsl-users-note)) in the section running `rviz`.

-Python2.7: If you have Python3 as your default version, download [Conda](https://docs.conda.io/en/latest/) to easily create/manage Python2.7 virtual environments.
+* **Python2.7:** If you have Python3 as your default version, download [Conda](https://docs.conda.io/en/latest/) to easily create/manage Python2.7 virtual environments.
 * To learn how to use conda environments please see the following [tutorial](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)
 ## Setup
 First we need to make sure you have a few dependencies installed.
 All commands are to be executed in a terminal (CTRL + ALT + T).
 Here is what you need: